jawher/mow.cli/README.md

 ### Optionality

-You can mark iterms as optional in a spec string by enclosing them in squqre brackets :`[...]`
+You can mark items as optional in a spec string by enclosing them in square brackets :`[...]`
 ```go
 x.Spec = "[-x]"
 ```